RabidOwlbear/osr-helper/REAMDE.md

 - if no light is currently lit, a dialog will be created containing a dropdown populated with the names and quantities of all items in the selected token actors inventory that contain a "Light" tag.
 - once a light source is selected, clicking "Light On" with change the selected token's light settings to match tose contained in the selected light source's configuration settings.

-note: Several light items have been provided in the OSE-helper Items compendium.
+note: Several light items have been provided in the OSR-helper Items compendium.
 If the macro has been used to light a light source, the light can be extinguished by clicking the macro again, preserving any remaning duration until lit again by clicking the Light On macro and selecting the corresponding light type.

 Each time game world time advances, all lit light sources will be checked against their duration, if the duration is exceeded the tight source will be extinguished, and the total quantity for that item will be decremented by 1.
 If the item quantity is reduced to zero the item will be deleted from the actor's invetory.